rnascunha/coap-te/README.md

 *Transmission examples*:
 * `raw_transaction`: explains the use of transactions.
 Transactions are not meant to be used directly, but through the *CoAP::engine*.
 * `raw_engine`: demonstrate how to configure and use your own engines, the central feature of **CoAP-te**.
 Engines deal with all CoAP transmission complexity.
+After configuration, makes a simple CoAP request.
+* `engine_server`: shows how to add resource to a engine, and how to make the response to specific methods, using different strategies.

 *URI examples*:
 * `decompose`: breaks a CoAP URI into internal structures of **CoAP-te**, ready to be used.
 Any percent-encoded characters is converted.